-The lockdowns due to the pandemic have come as a strong jolt, and all businesses and sectors have taken a beating in light of the outbreak.
-Tourism, hospitality, aviation, retail and manufacturing have been the hardest hit sectors.
-Having said that, the economy has done exceedingly well in recent months and has made up for the bad start to the year.
 The effects of the pandemic seem to be shrinking and people have resumed operations and returned back to work.
 Aviation, tourism and hospitality business have come back with a bang as the number of cases lie low and people have begun moving out of their homes to travel, stay and dine out.
-Start-ups have done well and India appears to have become the unicorns hub with as many as 31 unicorns and counting in the year 2021.
+Start-ups have done well and India appears to have become the unicorns hub with as many as many 20 unicorns and counting in the year 2022 (till now).